MetOffice/fab/docs/source/glossary.rst

         The folder in which all Fab output is created.
 Defaults to *~/fab-workspace*, and can be overridden by the *FAB_WORKSPACE* environment variable or the `fab_workspace` argument to the :class:`~fab.build_config.BuildConfig` constructor.
+        See also :ref:`Configure the Fab Workspace <Configure Fab Workspace>`

     Project Workspace
         A folder inside the fab workspace, containing all output from (typically) a single build config.